iwanders/huntsman/README.md

 are defined in the `huntsman_comm` crate.
 This helps significanly with reverse engineering.

 The [`torch`](/torch) crate contains a binary that can update the custom frame display on the keyboard using various effects.
-These effect operations can be composed into a tree.
+These effect operations can be composed into a tree to make complex effects.
+See the `cfg` folder in the `torch` crate.

+The [`usb_hut`](/usb_hut) contains the usb HID usage tables used for the key mappings and macros.

 ## Usage